microsoft/PowerPlatformConnectors/README.md

 #### Certified Connectors

-Updates to certified connectors must first be made through a pull request to the ```dev``` branch.
+Updates to certified connectors must first be made through a pull request to the ```dev``` branch for review by the connector owner.
-Once in the ```dev``` branch, the certified connector owner can submit the connector for certification and deployment throughout the Power Platform.
+Once a pull request has been merged to the ```dev``` branch, the connector owner can submit the connector for certification through the Connector certification tab in [ISV Studio](https://isvstudio.powerapps.com).
 Once certified, the Microsoft Certification team will handle merging the updates from ```dev``` to ```master```.

-Updates to an existing certified connector can be made through a simple pull request to the ```dev``` branch to update the certified connector files.
+Updates to an existing custom connector can be made through a simple pull request to the ```dev``` branch to update the custom connector files.

-This will be reviewed by the connector owner.
-Once a PR has been merged to the ```dev``` branch, the connector owner can submit the connector for certification through the Connector certification tab in [ISV Studio](https://isvstudio.powerapps.com).
+For new connectors which will be submitted for certification, create a directory under the ```certified-connectors``` directory, place the connector files in the sub-folder, and submit a pull request to the ```dev``` branch.
+Ensure that a clear, structured, readme.md is included.

 ### Tooling and Validation